pr0cf5/CTF-writeups/2020/0ctf/baby_bypass/README.md

 # Writeup for Baby Bypass

 ## Overall
 The objective is to exploit a custom php extension.
 Custom php extensions are usually in the form of shared libraries.
-Since there were past CTF challenges regarding custom php extensions, I think you can search for these kinds of challenges for reference.
-Also, there are very good tutorials for building a php extension.
+There are very good tutorials for building a php extensions, so they can be a good reference before looking at this challenge.

 The exploit primitive given is extremely powerful and easy to use.
-Also, since we directly interact with the interpreter heap layout is very stable.
-But the number of solves is small, and I think I know why.
-It's because it's very hard to spot the bug by static analysis.
-(At least that's what I think)
+Also, since we directly interact with the interpreter instead of interacting it via web, heap layout is very stable.
+But the number of solves is small, and I think it's because it's very hard to spot the bug by static analysis.

+## Bugs
 There are two bugs.
 The first bug is free lunch.
 There is an OOB read in the `pwnlib_hexdump` method, since there are no bounds checks for the `offset` parameter.

 But I couldn't find the second bug for more than 5+ hours and moaned about the CTF's difficulty and my lack of intelligence for that amount of time.
 So I decided to use an analysis method that does not require intelligence of any sort.
 I fuzzed the APIs using a grammar based fuzzer.
 Someone had already done [this work](https://blog.jmpesp.org/2020/01/fuzzing-php-with-domato.html) using Domato, which is nice.
 The basic idea is to feed **grammar** to a generator, and the generator creates random scripts that adheres to the given grammar.
 If you've used `flex` or `bison` you should be familiar with this concept.
 I fed this grammar file to the fuzzer.
 This is only part of the file.
 For the full grammar file refer to [php.txt](./domatofuzzer/php.txt).